 The day before she disappeared was as follows: Jennifer talked to her mom about her trip over the weekend and told her all about the St. Croix trip.
 She later talked to her boyfriend on the phone.
 They had a bit of a disagreement- as do all couples, especially those frustrated with a long-distance.
 This phone call was around 10 o’clock that evening.
 It would be the last time anyone would speak to her.

-The next day, the morning of January 24, 2006, was the day disaster struck for the Kesse family.
+The next day, the morning of January 24, 2006, was the day disaster struck the Kesse family.
 Jennifer’s parents Drew Kesse and Joyce Kesse received a phone call that their daughter hadn’t made it to work that day.
 When they, in turn, tried to reach her, her cell phone, with the same number she’d had since she was sixteen went to voicemail.
 They immediately drove to her apartment complex to see what could have happened.
 Louis Boldenm an investigator for WKMG and the Orlando Police Department were on the case.

 At her condo complex, the Kesse family, including her brother, Logan was let into her unit by the building manager.
 It looked as though she had *just* been there.
 As people who had lived with her in close proximity, they easily recognized the hurricane that was “Jenn’s” morning routine.
 Sleep shirt on the floor, the shower towel still wet, makeup, and hair tools on the vanity.
 Other than the fact that her keys, phone, and wallet were gone, everything seemed copacetic.
 So, at the very least, they know she woke up as per usual and left her apartment for work.
-Later, questioned witnesses say that that they saw Kesse’s car leaving the apartment complex around 7:40 am.
+Later, questioned witnesses say that they saw Kesse’s car leaving the apartment complex around 7:40 am.

 What Happened to Jennifer Kesse?